Parameterized Variants

 val sum : int mylist -> int

-The fact that we use the (+)
+The fact that we use the (+) operator with the head of the list

-kind of 'a mylist
+kind of 'a mylist.

 It is also possible to have multiple type parameters for a parameterized type, in which case parentheses are needed: